Henry, tell your wife everything.

 "Do you love me?
 Do you love me?"

-Henry, what’s the chaplain to say,
+Henry, what's the chaplain to say?

-When you’re alley cat’n after the wake?
+When your alley cat'n after the wake

-And all the filthy johns can say,
+And all the filthy Johns can say

-"Oh let’s be bad, Henry… let’s be bad, Henry!"
+"Oh let's be bad, Henry....Let's be bad, Henry"

-A voice from the ground,
+A voice from a pine box

 Come to me, come to me, come to me

-The scarlet woman waits outside
+Wife beside, the scarlet woman waits outside

-Do you want to meet your god?
+Wife bedside, do you want to meet your god?

 Did you crush her hand?